By Pierre de Braux

 Be sure to reference other sites with links whenever it’s relevant.
 This allows for further reading, and you might get lucky and receive a link back, which is great for SEO.

 Reach out to influential people within your industry and ask them to share your content.
 If you can build a relationship with an influencer, you can tap into their existing audience to reach a new set of readers that you wouldn’t have reached otherwise.

-Kissmetrics published a great article that can help you learn the best ways to encourage influencers to share your content.
+EduBirdie published a useful article that can help you learn the best ways to encourage influencers to share your content.

 You have to be a little careful about this method, though, because Google doesn’t like duplicate content.
 If you’re going to republish an article, make some revisions so that it isn’t an exact copy of the original.